Simply Stunning!

 Alex Conte Cup, Excellence and versatility in music: Benedict Thomas

-Nomination for Performer of the Year: Alex Bai, Aliki Wilson-Lousi, Benedict Thomas, Yi Yang, Henry Liu, Chris Walker
+Nominations for Performer of the Year: Alex Bai, Aliki Wilson-Lousi, Benedict Thomas, Yi Yang, Henry Liu, Chris Walker

-Performer of the Year: Alex Bai
+Irish Cup - Performer of the Year: Alex Bai

 Alex won the 2024 Lewis Eady National Piano Competition (New Zealand’s premier national competition for under-25 piano players).
 He was also a semi-finalist in the 2024 National Concerto Competition.
 In both of these events, Alex competed against musicians in their 3rd or 4th year of undergraduate tertiary study.
 He went on to place 2nd in the 2025 International Piano Competition for Young Pianists in Germany.
 Alex is a contracted performer with the New Zealand Symphony Orchestra and a member of the Emerging Artists programme; he performed with our national orchestra in August of this year in Auckland and Wellington.
 He is also a member of the Dilworth Senior Chamber Orchestra, where he plays both 1st violin and harpsichord, and the Dilworth Senior Concert Band, where he plays 1st clarinet.